HoyLab-Rowan/RUQT/README.md

 PDFT) calculations.

 The Maple scripts only require an .xyz file with the junction (molecule+electrode) geometry.
 These can be produced by the JunctionMod code is included in this package and can be used to construct/align molecular junctions.
-If you use another software package to generate the xyz make sure that the junction must be placed along the x-axis.
+If you use another software package to generate the xyz make sure that the junction is placed along the x-axis.

 Using the python scripts requires forming separate electronic structure calculations with specific keywords in the inputs in order to print the Fock, overlap, and